 With delicious food around every corner and drinks flowing, it’s easy to let yourself go over the holidays and enter into the New Year a few pounds heavier.
 While indulging is fine, try not to go too crazy as this is likely to leave you feeling bloated and miserable.
 Weight gain will also affect your confidence, so stick to healthy alternatives the majority of the time.
 If you enjoy a festive drink, be sure to stock up on healthy breakfast items and drink lots of water to avoid hangovers.

-If you are feeling overwhelmed and having a hard time dealing with the stress of Christmas get in touch to talk to someone at the Private Therapy Clinic today by booking online.
+If you are feeling overwhelmed and having a hard time dealing with the stress of Christmas 2020 and all the anxieties of the Covid pandemic, get in touch to talk to someone at the Private Therapy Clinic today by booking online.